telekom/testerra-xray-connector/README.md

 }
 ```

-In this case the Xray connector will search Jira issues for an issue of type `TestSet` with matching summary `My Tests`
+In this case the Xray connector will search Jira issues for an issue of type `TestSet` with matching summary `My Tests`.
 Then the connector will run a search for all associated test methods for this test set to find an issue of type `Test` and a summary equal the test method name.

+When the provided `Optional` for tests and test sets are empty, the synchronizer will not start an attempt to create them.

 ### Update entities